james-jw/xq-promise/README.md

 return
   $promise(())
 ```
 Foremost, note the addition of a second ``then`` callback.
-These will be called in order and thus the result of the firsts callback will be passed to the seconds.
-In this example the result is all of the ``a`` links in the document!
+These will be called in order.
+The result of the firsts callback will be passed to the second.
+In this example, the result will be all of the ``a`` links in the document!

 Second, note the ``fail`` callback.
-In this case we used the power of XQuery 3.0 and function items to simply add a trace call if any part of the execution fails, how convenient!
+It uses the power of XQuery 3.0 and [function items][8] to simply add a trace call for when any part of the execution fails, how convenient!

 Hopefully its starting to come clear how the ``promise`` pattern can be quite useful.